History Center and Fort Pitt Museum Now Open

 Café and Refreshments

-The Café at the History Center is currently open only on Saturdays.
+The Café at the History Center is currently open only on Saturdays and Sundays.
 Fresh wraps and sandwiches from Common Plea are available for purchase.

 From Sunday to Friday, visit the Museum Shop’s snack bar to purchase a limited selection of snacks and drinks.